gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 4-17-23 Lara & Andy
+Did some targets from Lafayette; started by doing an align and quick orion grab.
+Then we hopped over to the Whale and Hockey stick...hadn't done those yet!
+Hopping took a little bit...that camera frame is 3x2 degrees, but we eventually got there.

+Tried taking some Raw as well as std JPGS...looks like the focus is a little off...we'll see how they do.

+# 4-16-23 Owl & M109
+Targets:
+* crab (meh...try in better skies)
+* leo triplet (meh)
+* Owl & M108...good.  processing did well here.

 # 4-15-23 Redo Celestron Prime Calculation
 Okay, found the error.
 Crosspiece is about 250 pixels.
 It spans 540 arc-seconds.
 That's a little more than 2 pixels per arc-second (NOT 2 arc-seconds per pixel!!!).
 Complete math yields .463 pixels per arc-second...or 27.78 pixels per arc-minute...which is close to the 22.25 number from 4/9.
 WHEW!